-This module provides an overview of business accounting basics including transactions, accounts, debits and credits, the accounting equation, the double-entry method, the accounting cycle, and financial analysis.
+This high school accounting curriculum module provides an overview of business accounting basics including transactions, accounts, debits and credits, the accounting equation, the double-entry method, the accounting cycle, and financial analysis.

 In this activity, students will match terms and definitions related to accounting.

 In this unit, students will learn about: what accounting is, how it is used to support a business, who uses the information, the accounting equation, debits, credits, transactions, and accounts.
 They will recognize debits and credits and practice the double-entry method.